ebrahimflows/HA_islamic_prayer_hub/README.md

-# Prayer Hub for Home Assistant
+# 🕌 Islamic Prayer Hub for Home Assistant 🕋

 Prayer Hub is a Home Assistant custom integration that turns a wall-mounted Fully Kiosk tablet into a prayer-time display while coordinating your TV and selected lights.